satishjunghare/system-design/case_studies/url_shortner/README.md

 **Ans:** It should remain in system forever.

 **Can use create their custom random string for url?
 What will be maximum length of random string in url?**
-**Ans:** Yes, customer can create their own random string in url with maximum limit of 16 character.
+**Ans:** Yes, customer can create their own random string in url with the total maximum length of url will be 16 character.

 **How many url shortning requests expected per month?**
 **Ans:** On average 100 million per month.